camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/out-of-the-box-connectors/rabbitmq-outbound.md

 ### How do I store secrets for my Connector?

-We recommend storing your secret credentials as Camunda secrets.
+Use Camunda secrets to avoid exposing your credentials.
 Follow our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.

 </TabItem>